-After a day of exploring a brand-new city, what better way to cap off your night with a visit to a Brazilian block party?
+After a day of exploring a brand-new city, what better way to cap off your vibrant nightlife with a visit to a Brazilian block party?
 It’s no secret that Brazilians know how to party, and it’s hard to not join them as Latin rhythms ripple through the still, sultry air during a night in Paramaribo.

-If you book with Jenny Tours like I did, your guide will take you to such a block party.
+If you book with Jenny Tours like I did, your tour guide will take you to such a block party.
 There, you can watch Brazilian dancers perform, bust a move yourself, or just enjoy the vibes with some street food and a nice, cold Schin beer.
 Not much English is spoken there, but thankfully I was able to chat with the locals in Spanish.

 But even if you find yourself lost in translation, checking out a Brazilian block party will likely be one of your favorite things to see and do in Paramaribo.
 I loved every minute of it and I’m sure you will, too!

 If you’ve spent any time on my website or YouTube channel, you’ll probably know that I love Indian food.
 It’s one of my favorite cuisines in the world and I seek it out on an almost regular basis!
-One of the best things about my time in Suriname is that there is a significant Indian population there, so you can find delicious Indian food throughout the country.
+One of the best things about my time in Suriname is that there is a significant Indian population there, so you can find delicious Indian food throughout the this beautiful country.
 One of my favorite Indian meals in Suriname was at Martin House of Indian Food.

 When you take your seat at this spacious, open-air restaurant, I suggest starting with a piping hot cup of ginger chai.
 Chai is a milky, tea-based drink that is extremely popular throughout India.
 It’s one of my favorite things to have there!
 Having it is also one of the best things to see and do in Paramaribo.
 It’s creamy, frothy, and so tasty!